Code-Institute-Submissions/Irish-Music-Vault/README.md

 ![Register Page](./static/images/readme1.png)

 # UX
+This site is intended for music fans to have a comprehensive listing of albums by Irish bands.
+What would set it apart from other musical databases, for example simply using wikipedia, is this feature.
+This would narrow down and make the list smaller to the benefit of current, unknown Irish bands wanting to get their music heard who needn't compete with a database where people are less likely to find their listing due to its large scope.
+The site is intended to give exposure in this way at the same time as being a list of any release by an Irish band.

 ## User Stories:
 1. As a visitor to the site, I am looking for a comprehensive database of albums by a diverse genre list of Irish bands.
 2. As a visitor to the site, I want to be able to either add my own bands albums and/or another bands albums.